zicht/itertools/README.md

 ## Usage within PHP code
 ### Fluent interface
-One way to use the Iterator Tools is to convert the array, Iterator, string, etc into an IterableIterator.
+One way to use the Iterator Tools is to convert the array, Iterator, string, etc into an `IterableIterator`.
 This class provides a fluent interface all of the common operations.
 For example:

 ```